 Do you still want to be teaching at 67 or 68?

-Since having children I have cut down my teaching commitment to 0.4 and realised that this has a huge impact on my retirement plans.
-I just can’t see myself still teaching PE when I am 67, (or it might be 68 now, given the latest government proposal), but won’t have enough of a pension to be able to retire before then.
+Since having children I have cut down my teaching commitment to 0.4 and realised that this has a huge impact on my early retirement plans.
+I just can’t see myself still teaching PE when I am 67, (or it might be 68 now, given the latest government proposal), but won’t have enough of a pension to be able to take early retirement from teaching before then.
 So, I started Your Money Sorted, a business helping other professional women to identify what they really want from their lives and helping me to be able to retire early from teaching.
 Through my financial coaching I help other teachers to create financial plans to allow them to achieve their dreams, including early retirement from teaching.

 I have been working so hard for the past couple of years teaching, bookkeeping and trying to grow my business.
 With 3 kids, a teaching job and 2 family businesses to run, being constantly on the go seems to have become the norm for me.
-With all the added end-of-term madness, I hit the beginning of July feeling totally burnt out, stressed and in need of a HUGE break.
+With all the added end-of-term madness, I always hit the holidays feeling totally burnt out, stressed and in need of a HUGE break.

 Does that sound familiar to you?

 I really felt I NEEDED my holidays (again I am sure that will be familiar!), just to keep me sane and after a couple of weeks in the sun I felt pretty damn good.
 Other than resting, reading and relaxing, often with a very large gin, I did next to nothing!

 The plan was that I would come back, refreshed and raring to go!
 Well, I came back feeling refreshed, but raring to go failed to materialise!
 I came back so relaxed that I couldn’t be bothered doing anything to grow my business.
-I had planned that the summer holidays would give me the chance to get caught up on the massive list of tasks that I need to complete, but the holidays were skipping past and the list was getting longer.
+I had planned that the holidays would give me the chance to get caught up on the massive list of tasks that I need to complete, but the holidays were skipping past and the list was getting longer.